The Best Propane Stoves For Camping And RV Life

 It weighs 17 pounds and measures 12.5 by 19.5 by 6 inches.
 Each burner grate measures 8 by 8 inches.

 We recommend the Camp Chef Ranger II if you want a stove you can take out on a sunny day and cook dinner on.
 It’s a very powerful, reliable, and functional stove that does the job with high-quality parts.
 Camp Chef is a company known for its quality camping gear and accessories, and the Ranger II is no exception in that regard.

 The only thing we’re missing is an included carrying case.
 If you’re okay with something slightly less portable that has its own legs and wind guards, check out the Camp Chef Explorer below.

 - 34,000 BTU

 - Two/three burners

 - Requires no setup except for gas

 - Heavy at 17 pounds

 - Does not include a carrying bag

-The EX60LW Explorer is a two burner stove that is meant to be used with a large propane tank.
-A 3 feet hose and regulator is included with the purchase for this purpose.
+The EX60LW Explorer is a two-burner propane camping stove that is meant to be used with a large propane tank.
+A 3 foot hose and regulator are included with the purchase for this purpose.